 Who or what is God?
 What happens on death?
 Where did we spring from?
 Where do we go?

 How can I know what is unknowable?
 The greatest minds differ and always have.
-They don’t know the meaning of it all, even if they proclaim, they do.
+They don't know the meaning of it all, even if they proclaim, they do.
 Yet in their search for spiritual answers, they do, at times, stumble on truths validated by subsequent science.
-Theologians agree, God know all or as the Koran says, “It is written.”
-Einstein’s space/time theory of relativity agrees.
+Theologians agree God knows all or as the Koran says, "It is written."
+Einstein's space/time theory of relativity agrees.
 If so, my story was written at the instant of the big bang, predetermined like my life, even if an infinitesimally minute flicker in it all.

 The three rosaries Gabriel gave as penance, comforted me.
-A rosary now and then provides peace to past, present and future unease.
+The rosary now provides peace to past, present and future unease.
 Mass and Holy Communion spiritually uplift me to a higher realm, even if not understood.
 I take what I enjoy, skip the rest and condemn none, not even Paul.
 I don’t know his purpose in the Big Bang.
 To assume it was for me is prideful.
 I earnestly pray for humility but question no further.
 That’s my amorphous belief.

 After attending church awhile, a priest asked why I never go to confession.
 I told him I have a special confessor.
 He assumed one at a different parish.
 I no longer need to confess except to myself.
 I made my final penance.
 While usually discarding, attire associated with an affair when it ended, I kept jewelry.